 - Collect cuttings in the fall, late winter, or early spring.
 Hot, dry summer conditions can reduce your elderberry transplanting success.

-- Use branches that are 1/2″ – 1″ in diameter.
-Cut them into 1′ long cuttings.
-Be sure you’re using living branches, which will have a green streak under the bark.
+- Use woody sections of branches (not the green new wood) that are 1/2″ – 1″ in diameter.
+Cut them into 3-4″ long cuttings.
+Be sure you’re using living branches, which will have a green streak under the brown bark.

-- Either: a) stick the cuttings 6″ deep in containers with potting soil, or b) stick them 6″ in the ground in their final location.
+- Next, either: a) stick the cuttings 6″ deep in containers with potting soil, or b) stick them 6″ in the ground in their final location.
 If you go with option b, be sure to first amend the soil with ~40% compost to native soil.
-Then top-dress around the plant with 2-3″ of mulch/wood chips (being careful not to put mulch against the stem of the plants).
+Then top-dress around the plant with 2-3″ of mulch/wood chips.

 - Water in the elderberry cutting.
 Keep the soil moist (but not wet) until you see new growth on the cutting by ensuring that it gets at least 1″ of water per week via rain or irrigation.

 Option 3.
 Growing elderberry trees from bare root or potted plants – 2 years until fruit